nagolyhprum/learn-aws/readme.md

 $ make dev
 ```

 This will set up a watch on both server and client and add hot reloading in docker.
+You can then navigate to http://localhost/graphql and see some example queries.

 Start a prod server: